purv2010Sep/testWebApp/README.md

 	- Docker pull selenium/standalone-chrome-debug
 	- docker run -d -p 4444:4444 -p 5900:5900 -v /dev/shm:/dev/shm selenium/standalone-chrome-debug

-- if you want to view the execution - download: VNC viewer – for running the web browsers. and following is the configuration
+- if you want to view the execution - download: VNC viewer â€“ for running the web browsers. and following is the configuration
 	-  Run the VNC viewer
 	- Click on the new connection.
 	- In the VNC server field, enter "http://localhost:5900"